jscert/jsexplain/jsref/README.md

   object.

 ### Type Constructor Names
-  At present, many type constructors are prefixed with the string `Coq_`.
+  At present, many type constructors are prefixed with the string ``.
 This is for legacy reasons only, and is to be removed in the future.
 (See issue
   #19)